-Coronavirus protocols at the 2021 United States Grand Prix
+High Attendance Expected at the 2023 United States Grand Prix

-The United States Grand Prix had the seventh most expensive 3-Day General Admission tickets of the 2019 season, but you certainly get what you pay for with the excellent raise viewing areas on offer at COTA, as well as the extensive concert and entertainment schedule.
-The race in Texas is the sixth most affordable for local fans, with tickets costing around 3.9% of the average monthly wage.
+Grandstand tickets at the United States Grand Prix rank among the most expensive of the season.
+On average, 3-day tickets are more expensive at only four races – Monaco, Mexico and the other two Grands Prix in the USA in Miami and Las Vegas.
+However, you certainly get what you pay for at this circuit, with the excellent raised viewing areas on offer at COTA, as well as the extensive concert and entertainment schedule.
+In 2023, the race in Texas is the eighth most affordable for local fans, with tickets costing around 9% of the average monthly wage.

 Circuit of The Americas offers a more traditional trackside set-up which you’d experience at many of the European races.
 There’s a free bus service to help you get around the outer-perimeter of the track – which can be helpful if you’re keen to experience the action from various vantage points.

-With unprecedented demand for tickets, we recommend getting to the circuit as early as possible, to avoid long queues and to secure the best vantage points – especially if you have General Admission tickets.
+With high demand for tickets, we recommend getting to the circuit as early as possible, in order to avoid long queues and to secure the best vantage points – especially if you have General Admission tickets.

-Some of the best ways of getting to the circuit include the affordable shuttle buses, taxi/ride-sharing or driving yourself.
-More information on transport options for the 2021 United States Grand Prix is available in our Getting Around Guide.
+Some of the best ways of getting to the circuit include three affordable shuttle bus options, taxi/ride-sharing or driving yourself.
+More information on transport for the 2023 United States Grand Prix is available in our Getting Around Guide.